Resources for Identifying, Developing, and Effectively Using Pre-Work

 - When developing new resources, the same lecture principles apply – no more than 15 min without a break/activity (preferably 8-10 min max for online video).

 For more tips, please see the Effective Pre-work Tip Sheet.
+In addition, one-page guidance can be shared by faculty to students: Tips for Sustaining Study Habits.

 Where to find Pre-work Resources (Videos, Images, Materials):